anilzen/MathQuantum/content/rit.md

 ### Session 5 (04/02, 1pm, [Kirwan Hall 3206](https://maps.app.goo.gl/UwXzPyRfxHAD5ajaA)):
 __"Dissecting *Hidden-State Proofs of Quantumness*"__

 In this session, we will break out into subgroups to work through the mathematics in the paper "Hidden-State Proofs of Quantumness" (https://arxiv.org/abs/2410.06368).
+The mid-term goal of this exercise for the rest of the semester will be for groups to come up with new research directions based on the paper's mathematical

 Each group will have at least one person with familiarity in cryptography familiarity to guide the process.